MyNameIsTrez/tiny-allocationless-json-parser-in-c/README.md

 The parser uses an [array-based hash table](https://mynameistrez.github.io/2024/06/19/array-based-hash-table-in-c.html) to detect duplicate object keys, and `longjmp()` to [keep the clutter of error handling at bay](https://mynameistrez.github.io/2024/03/21/setjmp-plus-longjmp-equals-goto-but-awesome.html).

 The [JSON spec](https://www.json.org/json-en.html) specifies that the other value types are `number`, `true`, `false` and `null`, but they can all be stored as strings.
-You could easily support these however by adding just a few dozen lines to `json.c`, so feel free to.
-The `\` character also does not allow escaping the `"` character in strings.
+You could easily support these however by adding just a few dozen lines to `json.c`, and a handful of tests, so feel free to.
+This JSON parser also does not allow the `\` character to escape the `"` character in strings.

 ## Simpler version

-If you don't need to have several JSON files open at the same, you can use the [structless branch](https://github.com/MyNameIsTrez/tiny-allocationless-json-parser-in-c/tree/structless):
+If you don't need to have several JSON files open at the same, so if you don't mind the code being stateful, you can use the branch called [structless](https://github.com/MyNameIsTrez/tiny-allocationless-json-parser-in-c/tree/structless):

 ```c
 int main() {